CesiumGS/cesium-webpack-example/TUTORIAL.md

 }
 ```

+Please note that details of this json file will vary based on your selections in step 3 of **Initialize an app with npm**.
 2. Run the command `npm run build`.
 Install CLI for webpack if necessary.
-3. Ensure that there are no errors and your output looks something like:
+3. Ensure that there are no errors and your output looks something like
 ```
 $ npm run build